groboclown/tern-scheduler/README.md

 Job executors fall into two categories - message based or polling.
 Message based executors rely on the execution environment to push state-change notifications.
 Polling executors require the client to make requests for the current state.

-All job executors implement the [JobExecutionManager](packages/core/src/executor) interface.
+All job executors implement the [JobExecutionManager](packages/core/lib/executor) interface.
 Polling job executors will need to set up the poll mechanisms on the messaging connection, while message based ones will need to wire their message approaches to the message event emitter.

+Examples of some implementations that may become standardized:

+* Docker execute task
+* Hadoop process execution
+* Amazon SWF workflow execution

 ### Choosing a Messaging Pipeline

 Tern can use a message pipeline to make its execution more efficient, but it's not necessary.
 However, inside the service, all major events that are triggered by the job execution tool or polling or some other mechanism are passed through a standard Node event emitter object.

+If you hook the

 ### Choosing Strategies